Navdevl/turbohustle/content/blog/9-guidelines-for-engine-rebuild.md

 ## 4. STRIP THE CRANKCASE![](/img/2018/04/741dfbeb52925043c9edc68bbf8dc209--fox-ford-mustangs.jpg)

 After the removal of the cylinder heads, removing damper pulley and the connecting rod bolts from the crankshaft will be an ideal move.
 After removing the connecting rod bolts remove the piston with the connecting rod from the top of the crankcase.
 Remove the bearings of the crankshaft and remove the crankshaft from the crankcase.
-If the engine is with a counter shaft remove it from the crankcase.
+If the engine is with a countershaft remove it from the crankcase.

 ## 5. MACHINING AND MEASUREMENTS![](/img/2018/04/1.8tenginebearings400500hp.jpg)

-Mechanical measurements plays a vital role in rebuilding any of the engine since engine is all about precision and accuracy.
+Mechanical measurements play a vital role in rebuilding engine since engine seems to be all about precision and accuracy.
 Check the crankshaft and the connecting rod for the diameter and necessary machining must be done so that necessary bearing can also be added to it.
 The cylinder bore should be measured for the roundness so the measuring process is carried out in both lateral direction and transverse direction.
 After the measurements are finished the desired dimensions are brought up by honing process.

 ## 6. REPLACE PISTON AND RINGS![](/img/2018/04/DSC_06891-1080x723.jpg)